 - Choose a time when your dog is relaxed, healthy, and has not been exercising.

-- While your dog is resting, watch for the rise and fall of his or her breath.
+- While your dog is resting, watch for the rise and fall of his or her chest.
 Each corresponding rise and fall counts as one breath.

 - As an alternate method, you can put your hand gently in front of your dog’s nostrils and feel the air pushing out with each exhale.